akb825/DeepSea/modules/Scene/SceneLighting/README.md

 	* `mainLight`: the name of the main light.
 If omitted no light will be considered the main light.
 	* `srgb`: true to treat all color values as sRGB values to be converted to linear space.
 Defaults to `false`.
 * `"ShadowManager"`
+	* `lightSet`: the name of the light set to query the light from.
+If set, this will be the default for elements in the shadows array.
 	* `shadows`: array of objects for the shadows the shadow manager will manage.
 Each element is expected to have the following members:
 		* `name`: name of the shadows.